marcinduma/LTRCLD-2557/docs/use-case1.md

 ### 3. Template to site association

-For configuration in template to be deployed, appropriate sites need to be added.
+To deploy configuration inside template, appropriate sites need to be added.
 Sites added will decide to which fabric configuration will be pushed.

 For **temp-stretch-01**, we want to add both Azure and AWS sites.